CDU-HIT238/slides/week4/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Personas
-* Don't just make up a person
+* Don't _just_ make up a person
 	* _Use the data from your research_
 	* _Fit them in your target audience_
+* Do their goals refelct your research data?
 * Use a template
 * Flesh them out, make them feel relatable